k2view-academy/K2View-Academy/articles/TDM/tdm_gui/24_task_reference_tab.md

 The Reference tab is opened when checking the **Reference** Data Type setting in the **Additional Execution Parameters** tab.

-Extract tasks extract **Reference tables** from a source environment and store them in the **Cassandra DB**.
-Load tasks select data in Reference tables from the Cassandra DB and load them to the target environment.
+Extract tasks extract Reference tables from a source environment and store them in Fabric.
+Load tasks sync the Reference tables into Fabric if needed and load them to the target environment.

-Unlike LUIs, a Load task does not activate an extraction from the source environment.
-Therefore, Reference tables must be loaded into Cassandra by the Extract task before loading them to the target.

 Click for more information about [Reference tables implementation](/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md).